 Resilience comes in many different forms.
-Whether it’s the result of enduring an unexpected tragedy, trauma, or a change in one’s circumstance, the ability to cope with stress and adversity can bring about a new and lifelong inner-strength.
+Whether it’s enduring an unexpected tragedy, trauma, or a change in circumstance, the ability to cope with stress and adversity can bring about a new and lifelong inner-strength.

-Recently I read a biography on Louis Zamperini.
-It was so compelling that I often asked myself if it was a true story or made up by some sort of literary genius!
-Unbroken, by Laura Hillenbrand, describes the life journey of a man that was not just an ambitious performer, but someone who had more adversity forced upon him than most humans could tolerate.
+The story of Louis Zamperini is so compelling that when reading it I asked myself if it was a true story or made up by some sort of literary genius!
+Unbroken, by Laura Hillenbrand, describes the life journey of a man that was not just an ambitious sportsman, but someone who had more adversity forced upon him than most humans could tolerate.

-Unbroken is the story of Zamperini, born in the USA to Italian immigrants.
+Zamperini, was born in the USA to Italian immigrants.
 In the 1920s he was a juvenile delinquent.
 He then rose to become a record-breaking runner and member of the 1936 Olympic team in Berlin (where New Zealand’s Jack Lovelock won Gold in the 1500m).

-After Zamperini’s Olympic experience (including meeting Adolph Hitler, and climbing a flagpole to steal one of his personal flags), World War II broke out.
+After Zamperini’s Olympic experience (including meeting Adolph Hitler, and climbing a flagpole to steal one of his personal flags), World War II broke began.
 While Zamperini could well have been the first to break the four-minute mile barrier, he instead enlisted in the Army Air Force, eventually becoming a bombardier on the new B-24 bombers.
-During a time when nearly as many men died during training, as there were deaths in combat, he finally saw his fair share of ‘action’.
+During a time when nearly as many men died during training, as there were deaths in combat, he ‘finally saw his fair share of action’.

 This is where his story catapults skywards in resilience.
 During one mission, he and his crew were shot down over the Pacific, setting an unsought record of 47 days survival in a raft at sea.
 When rescue finally came, it was by the Japanese enemy.
 Because he refused to broadcast anti-American propaganda, Zamperini was taken to one of their worst prison camps.